-- Details of all Green Infrastructure Controls/BMPs shall be attached to the site plan using, where possible, specification sheets from this document or sets of plans of equal detail and coverage.

-- Default Infiltration Rate (IR).
+- Details of all Green Infrastructure Controls/BMPs shall be attached to the site plan using, where possible, specification sheets from this document or sets of plans of equal detail and coverage. - Default Infiltration Rate (IR).
 Should you choose not to perform infiltration testing as outlined in Appendix A, your site infiltration rate will automatically be recorded as 0.05 inches/hour (in/hr) which excludes some BMP's as being applicable and others will require an underdrain.
 See Appendix D for details on constructing an underdrain.
-The following is a list of BMPs for several ranges of infiltration rates:

-- \circ 0.05 in/hr \leq IR \leq 0.25 in/hr

-- Dry Well with 10% increase in volume

-- Vegetative Filter Strip (Amended Soil Option) with underdrain
+The following is a list of BMPs for several ranges of infiltration rates: - \circ 0.05 in/hr \leq IR \leq 0.25 in/hr - Dry Well with 10% increase in volume - Vegetative Filter Strip (Amended Soil Option) with underdrain

 - Permeable pavers with underdrain

 - Rain Garden with underdrain

 - Tree Credit

-- o 0.25 in/hr < IR ≤ 0.50 in/hr
+- 0.25 in/hr < IR ≤ 0.50 in/hr

 - Dry Well

 - Vegetated Filter Strip (Amended Soil Option)

 - Modified French Drain

 - Permeable Pavers

 - Rain Garden

 - Tree Credit

-- o 0.50 in/hr < IR
+- 0.50 in/hr < IR

 - Dry Well

 - If IR > 0.50 in/hr the storage volume may be decreased by 10 percent for every 0.50 in/hr of IR increase above 0.50 in/hr.

 - Vegetated Filter Strip (Conventional or Berm option)

 - Modified French Drain

 - Permeable Pavers

 - Rain Garden

 - Tree Credit

 - Rounding.
 In each of the tear-off calculation sheets, the rounding of values should conform to the following requirements:

-- Volume: Round up to the nearest cubic foot.
+- o Volume: Round up to the nearest cubic foot.

 - Length and Width: Round to the nearest whole foot.

 - Depth: Round to the nearest half (0.5) foot.

 - Area: Roundup to the nearest whole square foot.

-- Infiltration Rate: to nearest 0.05 in/hr.
+- o Infiltration Rate: to nearest 0.05 in/hr.

-- 3. Maintenance Agreement.
-Once the plans and computations are approved you will receive an email with the approved plans and a blank copy of the Maintenance Agreement, which is to be completed by you and the City, and then filed by you with the Saint Louis County Recorder of Deeds.
-A notary is available at City Hall by appointment.
-Please call 314-822-5822 to schedule either your notarization or City notarization.
+Once the plans and computations are approved you will receive an email with the approved plans and a blank copy of the Maintenance Agreement, which is completed and then filed by you with the Saint Louis county Recorder of Deeds.